joshbegley/nyt-latest/README.md

 `The new partnership  between the United States, Britain and Australia is a diplomatic bombshell.`\
 https://nytimes.com/2021/09/22/opinion/france-us-china-submarines.html?searchResultPosition=5

-**Top Adviser to Ukrainian President Targeted in Assassination Attempt**\
+**Top Adviser to Ukrainian President Is Targeted in an Assassination Attempt**\
-`The adviser, Serhiy Shefir, was unharmed, but his driver was shot and wounded in an attack in Kyiv, the Ukrainian capital.`\
+`The adviser, Serhiy Shefir, was unharmed, but his driver was shot and wounded in an attack outside Kyiv, the Ukrainian capital.`\
 https://nytimes.com/2021/09/22/world/europe/ukraine-assassination-attempt.html?searchResultPosition=6

 **The Challenges of Whistling Straits**\